ddyal/ddyal.github.io/index.md

 author: Derek Dyal
 ---

-I am a Ph.D. student at the [University of Georgia](https://www.uga.edu/), [John Munro Godfrey, Sr. Department of Economics](https://www.terry.uga.edu/economics/).
+I am a third-year Ph.D. student in the Department of Economics at the [University of Georgia](https://www.uga.edu/), [John Munro Godfrey, Sr. Department of Economics](https://www.terry.uga.edu/economics/).

 ---
 Selected works: